 Since the start of the new millennium, the number of Americans using prescription drugs increased to nearly 50 percent.
 One-third of Americans use two or more drugs at a time.
-The prevalence of these medications facilitates the possibility of becoming addicted to substances normally used to treat disease.
+The prevalence of these medications facilitates the possibility of developing a prescription drug addiction.

 The Purpose of Prescription Medication

 Prescription drugs are used as a safe and standardized method to handle physiological disorders.
 These drugs are often needed to provide relief when other methods may not be able to do so.
 Prescription medications are used under the care of physicians and health professionals that have the discretion and authority to prescribe them as needed.
 A benefit to this method of treating disease is the ability to carefully monitor how and when a patient is exposed to the treatment.
 The need and use of prescription medications help some avoid the stigma of living with a disease or disorder, but the common misuse of prescription drugs leads to its stigma.

 Prescription medications offer a more practical and convenient method to treat ailments compared to many other forms.
 They are portable methods of treatment with dosages carefully controlled by those that prescribe them.
 Because they are monitored by professionals, prescribed drugs can sometimes be used for prolonged periods if necessary.
 Many medications produce drastic improvements in patients’ health compared to their state before introducing the drug.
 Unlike surgical solutions, the presence of a prescription drug does not result in a permanent change when used correctly, and the patient can terminate use when directed by a doctor.

 Prescription Drug Addiction Begins